-No need to keep monitoring the food or checking the temperature with a thermometer.
+No need to keep monitoring the food or check the temperature with a thermometer.

 A Vacuum Sealer Machine

-If you don’t already have a vacuum sealer, check out our guide on buying a vacuum sealer for home use.
+If you don’t already have a vacuum sealer, check out our guide on buying one for home use.
 A vacuum sealer will help to completely remove air from the bag before sealing it shut.
 In our case, we used a vacmaster-vp112s-vacuum-sealer.
 It has easy-to-use controls and a vacuum chamber.

 A Vacuum Sealer Bag

-Make sure it is BPA free and can withstand high temperatures (I use FoodSaver brand bags).
+Ensure it is BPA-free and can withstand high temperatures (I use FoodSaver brand bags).

 Seasonings Such as Salt and Pepper

-While many people choose not to season their steaks before cooking them sous vide style, some recipes may call for it so feel free to add any seasoning you want to add such as salt and pepper.
+While many people choose not to season their steaks before cooking them sous vide style, some recipes may call for it, so feel free to add any seasoning you want, such as salt and pepper.